keyu07/CS-AF/README.md

    https://challenge2019.isic-archive.com/data.html

 2. For ensemble.
 The 4 ensemble functions (max-voting, average, cs-af and af) are in "ensemble/ensemble_demo.py".
-   Instead of the saved model, we provide the 10 soft label of our "full" model, and true label on testing dataset in "ensemble/SF" to give a more convenient way to implement.
+   Instead of the saved model, we provide the 10 soft label of our "full" model and corresponding true label on testing dataset in "ensemble/SF", to give a more convenient way to implement.